uga-libraries/GitHub_Standards/Collaborative_Development_Workflow.md

 - **Development Cycle:** timeframe for working on the script, kickoff through retrospective
 - **Developer:** writer of the code
 - **Issue:** space in GitHub to describe things to fix and ideas for changes
+- **Kickoff:** first meeting in the cycle, to establish goals and plan the work
 - **Milestone:** key goal for the development, like completing a feature
 - **Product Owner:** user of the code, person with subject/workflow knowledge
 - **Production:** used for real to do work